iobroker-community-adapters/ioBroker.openknx/README.md

 All IOB objects that are configured with the autoread flag are requested on the bus to be synchronized with IOB.

-### import only GAs that do not exist in IOB objects
+### import only GAs that do not exist already as IOB objects

 If checked, the import will skip overwriting existing communication objects.

-### remove existing IOB objects thtat are not in import file
+### remove existing IOB objects thtat are not in ETS import file

 To clean up object tree